Siddhartha-Mahajan/fendershoeswebsite/README.md

 # fendershoeswebsite
-Website for family business, starting with a static website with plans to upgrade to one with a database.
+An E-commerce website for family business, starting with a static website with plans to upgrade to one with a database.